grscheller/neovim-notes/advTradViCommands.md

 # Advanced Traditional Vi Commands

 The problem a lot of people have with Vim is
-[that they don't grok vi] [4].
+[that they don't grok vi][4].

 Much of the information here I obtained from [Lagmonster](http://www.lagmonster.org/docs/vi2.html).
 This site no longer seems to be active.
 These commands existed in the original ex version of vi.
-Where the behavior differs from the original vi, I will indicate the vim behavior.
+Where the behavior differs from the original vi, I will indicate the nvim behavior.

 The name vi comes from the "visual interface" for the ex line editor.

-Vi was often called "bimodal" where *Normal Mode* and *Command Mode* where conflated together and called "*Command Mode*."  *Insert Mode* was the second mode.
+Vi was often called "bimodal" where *Normal Mode* and *Command Mode* were conflated together and called "command mode" and "insert mode" was the second mode.

 ## *Normal Mode* Commands